-The most obvious way that dreams can effect your health is by revealing warning signs of illness through repeated imagery of body pain or wounds.
+The most obvious way that dreams can affect your health is by revealing warning signs of illness through the repeated imagery of body pain or wounds.
 In fact, research is even showing that things like breast and lung cancer can show up in dreams long before you have symptoms, and in plenty of time to get the right treatment.

 One of my colleagues once dreamt that he was bleeding to death from his rectum.
-The dream was so vivid and frightening that he went in for a check up, including a colonoscopy.
+The dream was so vivid and frightening that he went in for a check-up, including a colonoscopy.
 It turns out he had very early colon cancer, which was completely treatable.
 He credits the dream with saving his life.

-Of course these are extreme cases.
+Of course, these are extreme cases.
 It’s more likely that your dreams are there to help you negotiate the choices in your daily life.
 Here are some other facts about dreams:

 6 Things You Should Know About Dreams